utubo/vim-skipslash/README.md

 ⚠This is the beta version.
+⚠(2023/12/14) Rename plugin name from `vim-tabtoslash` to `vim-skipslash`

 # vim-skipslash